-However, Pugs still experience something known as “coat blow” in both the fall and the spring.
-This is because they can’t simply grow more hair to go alongside their thin summer undercoat.
+However, Pugs still experience a “coat blow” in both the fall and the spring.
+This is because they can’t grow more hair alongside their thin summer undercoat.

-Instead, they need to replace the undercoat with a thicker, denser layer completely.
+Instead, they need to completely replace the undercoat with a thicker, denser layer.

-A Pug’s seasonal coat blow means much more grooming for you and more cleaning of the house.
+A Pug’s seasonal coat blow means much more grooming for you and more house cleaning.

 You’re probably looking at a Pug’s coat blow lasting 3-4 weeks, and this will usually happen late in fall and spring.